iamkirankumaryadav/OpenCV/Super Resolution.md

 # `Super Resolution` in OpenCV

 - `Super resolution` refers to the process of `upscaling` or `improving` the details of the image.
+- A class to `upscale` images via `CNN : Convolutional Neural Network`
 - When increasing the `dimensions` of an image, extra pixels need to be `interpolated` (alter or insert something new)
 - Basic image processing do not give good results as they do not take the surrounding in context while scaling up.
 - `Deep learning` gives better result in terms of high resolution image.